Dairy-Free Soft and Fluffy Blueberry Pancakes

 This post may contain affiliate links.

-I’ve had good luck with other blueberry and fruity breakfast items like Blueberry Dutch Baby Pancake, Blueberry Muffins and Buttermilk Pancakes Cake, Strawberry Pancakes, Apple Pie Pancakes, and I’m glad I attempted dairy-free blueberry pancakes again.
+I’ve had good luck with other blueberry and fruity breakfast items, and I’m glad I attempted dairy-free blueberry pancakes again.

 The pancakes are easy and follow standard pancake-making protocol.
 A bowl of dry ingredients, a bowl of wet, fold the wet into dry, fold in the blueberries, and fry them up.

-To keep them dairy-free, rather than using melted butter in the batter, I used coconut oil.
+To keep the almond milk pancakes dairy-free, rather than using melted butter in the batter, I used coconut oil.
 The pancakes don’t taste like coconut, but substitute with another oil if you’re concerned.

 - 1 1/2 cups all-purpose flour